Knowledge Hub

 for Growth

-Government’s new ‘vision’ for UK payments sector
+Government’s ‘vision’ for UK payments sector

-What is the Garner Review’?
+What is the Garner Review?

 1. What are the most important consumer retail payment journeys both today and in the next 5 years?

-3. Looking at the in-flight plans and initiatives across the payments landscape, how likely are they to deliver world leading payment journeys for UK consumers?
+3. Looking at the in-flight plans and initiatives across the payments landscape, how likely are they to deliver world-leading payment journeys for UK consumers?

 The Garner Review was published in November 2023, alongside the Chancellor’s Autumn Statement.
-It forms part of a wider government review of the regulation of payment services in the UK which was launched in January 2023.
+It forms part of a wider government review of the regulation of payment services in the UK, which was launched in January 2023.

 For more information on the regulations governing UK payment services, please refer to our ‘Knowledge Hub’ Article, ‘Regulation of payment services in the UK: what you need to know’.